DEMETER HOUSE

 -

-Dr. Mary Lee received her medical degree from Columbia University College of Physicians and Surgeons in 1989.
-She completed residency in internal medicine at Columbia Presbyterian Medical Center and subsequently completed a psychiatric residency at George Washington University.
-Dr. Lee is board certified in psychiatry, internal medicine, and addiction medicine.
-She joined the CPN laboratory in November of 2012.
-Her research has focused on the effect of intranasal oxytocin on drug craving, reward learning, and emotional processing in drug dependent and schizophrenic patients.
-In addition, she has investigated the neurobehavioral effects of genetic polymorphisms, COMT and OPRM, on reward processing in smokers and drug users.
-Her current research is on the role of oxytocin in alcohol and drug use disorders.
-She was the PI of a translational and clinical project studying the role of oxytocin in alcohol use disorder for which she received a NIH Bench-to-Bedside (B2B) Award by the Office of Behavioral & Social Sciences Research (OBSSR).
-She is collaborating with George Mason University on a project funded by the Department of Defense aimed at investigating the role of oxytocin in long-term bonding.
-In 2018, Dr. Lee was presented with the NIAAA Clinical Service Award.
+Her current research explores the role of oxytocin in alcohol and drug use disorders.
+She was the principal investigator of a translational and clinical project studying the role of oxytocin in alcohol use disorder, for which she received an NIH Bench-to-Bedside (B2B) Award from the Office of Behavioral & Social Sciences Research (OBSSR).
+She is also collaborating with George Mason University on a project funded by the Department of Defense, aimed at investigating the role of oxytocin in long-term bonding.